ga-curriculum/dom-events/the-event-object/README.md

 - Select the dislike button out of the DOM.
 Assign it to a variable called `dislikeButtonElement`.
 - Add an event listener to the `dislikeButtonElement`.
 It should call the newly renamed `handleReaction` function when the `'click'` event is triggered.

+Note that the invocations of `addEventListener` on both `likeButtonElement` and `dislikeButtonElement` call the same event handler function (`handleReaction`).
+This is totally fine, and it often times is a nice way to reduce the amount of code you've written.

 After you've completed the above tasks, when you click either the like or dislike button, the like count will be incremented.
 The text inside of the like button will also be updated.
 We'll fix this next!

 ## Like/dislike functionality overview

 We're going to change up the `handleReaction` function so that it will work for both the like button and the dislike button.
 To do this, we must figure out which button the user clicked on.
 We don't currently have a mechanism to do this, but we do have access to one - the `event` object.

-The `event` object is passed to the callback function as the first argument and holds details about the event that triggered the event listener.
-Let's make use of it and see what it holds:
+The `event` object is an argument that is passed by `addEventListener` to its callback function.
+It holds details about the event that just occurred.
+To gain access to it, simply define a parameter in your event handler function.
+Let's do that and `console.dir` it:

 ```javascript
 // make the handleReaction function receive an event and console.dir it.